 Shop at the On-line Farmer’s Market

-Place your order before Friday at 9am for pick-up or delivery on Saturday.
+Place your order before Tuesday at 9am for pick-up or delivery on Wednesday.

 Your order is FINAL once placed, and you are responsible for pick-up and payment.

-Pickup is from 12pm-7pm on Saturday.
+Pickup is from 12pm-7pm on Wednesday.
 Sorry, we cannot accommodate early pickups.

-Don’t forget, orders for fresh bread from Olde Hearth Bread Company must be placed by 4:00pm Thursday to satisfy your order
+Don’t forget, orders for fresh bread from Olde Hearth Bread Company must be placed by 4:00pm Monday to satisfy your order

 We think local food is the best news ever, but never want to be junk mail.
 Wish to stop receiving these emails?